Women's Advocacy in the White House

 First Openly Transgender State Legislator

-In the 2017 Virginia elections, Danica Roem defeated incumbent Bob Marshall to win the 13th District of the Virginia House of Delegates.
-Roem’s victory over Marshall, who was in office for 25 years prior to the election, made her the first openly transgender person to be elected and serve in a U.S. state legislature.
+In 2017, Danica Roem defeated 26-year incumbent Bob Marshall to represent the 13th District of the Virginia House of Delegates.
+Roem’s victory made her the first openly transgender person to be elected and serve in a U.S. state legislature.
 Prior to serving in office, Roem worked as a reporter and news editor.